System Design Space

 Kubernetes manifests + controllers

-Declarative management of cluster resources and platform API at runtime.
+Declarative management of cluster resources and platform APIs in the runtime environment.

 IaC operating model